compose-spec/compose-spec/build.md

     - "com.example.label-with-empty-value"
 ```

+### no_cache

+`no_cache` disables image builder cache and enforce a full rebuild from source for all image layers.
+This only
+applies to layers declared in the Dockerfile, referenced images COULD be retrieved from local image store whenever tag
+has been updated on registry (see #pull).

+### pull

+`pull` require the image builder to pull referenced images (`FROM` Dockerfile directive), even if those are already
+available in the local image store.

 ### shm_size

 `shm_size` set the size of the shared memory (`/dev/shm` partition on Linux) allocated for building Docker image.
 Specify